 Aqueous suspensions of cellulose nanocrystals (CNCs) are a special class of viscoelastic fluids.
 CNCs are composed of crystalline aggregates of the polymer cellulose, as the most abundant natural polymer on earth, where they constitute rod-like nanoparticles of a few nanometers in diameter and up to several hundred nanometers in length.
 Remarkably, CNCs have the ability to self-assemble into liquid crystalline phases in certain structural and physicochemical conditions.
-Depending on the CNC concentration, several distinctions are commonly made in terms of the structure of CNC suspensions $^{48-50}$.
-For concentrations below the critical self-assembly concentration, such suspensions are classified as isotropic.
-Above the critical self-assembly concentration, the CNC suspensions consist of co-existing liquid-crystalline as well as isotropic domains, so usually referred to as biphasic.
-A particular feature of such birefringent suspensions is the colorful patterns that they can exhibit under polarized light^{49-53}.
-The nature of the microstructural origin of birefringence as observed at flowscale depends on the assembly phase of CNCs, as observed through rheology combined with polarized light imaging, rheo-PLI, experiments49-51.
-Thus, isotropic and weakly biphasic CNC suspensions show only shear-induced birefringence with first-order interference colors54.
-With increasing CNC concentration, biphasic suspensions will transition to shear-induced orientation having higher order interference colors.
+Depending on the CNC concentration, several distinctions are commonly made in terms of the structure of CNC suspensions.47- 49 For concentrations below the critical self-assembly concentration, such suspensions are classified as isotropic.
+Above the critical self-assembly concentration, the CNC suspensions consist of co-existing liquidcrystalline as well as isotropic domains, so usually referred to as biphasic.
+A particular feature of such birefringent suspensions is the colorful patterns that they can exhibit under polarized light.^{48-52} The nature of the microstructural origin of birefringence as observed at flowscale depends on the assembly phase of CNCs, as observed through rheology combined with polarized light imaging, rheo-PLI, experiments.48-50 Thus, isotropic and weakly biphasic CNC suspensions show only shear-induced birefringence with first-order interference colors.53 With increasing CNC concentration, biphasic suspensions will transition to shear-induced orientation having higher order interference colors.
 As the isotropic component is diminished, the suspension will show interference colors even in quiescent conditions.
-Starting with biphasic suspensions having a well developed chiral nematic phase, the nature of the elastic response can be fundamentally related to various modes in which the self-assembled structures can be elastically deformed, as defined by the so-called elastic Franck constants55.
-However, it is known that above a critical shear rate, liquid crystalline domains can be broken into individual nanoparticles56.
-In terms of flow stability, this would be expected to effectively limit the elastic component of the suspensions.
-Thus, CNC suspensions constitute a niche case for analysis in TC flow for several reasons: (i) their birefringence patterns can allow for the visualization of flow patterns without the need for the addition of visualization particles; (ii) the nature of the viscoelastic response differs from that of the commonly used polymer solutions used in TC flows and (iii) the flow induced breaking of liquid crystalline domains flow make up for a case where beyond a critical Re the suspensions have vanishing elastic liquid crystalline dominated material response, with likely shear-thinning remaining as the dominant factor.
+Starting with biphasic suspensions having a well-developed chiral nematic phase, the nature of the elastic response can be fundamentally related to various modes in which the self-assembled structures can be elastically deformed, as defined by the so-called elastic Franck constants.54 However, it is known that above a critical shear rate, liquid crystalline domains can be broken into individual nanoparticles.55 In terms of flow stability, this would be expected to effectively limit the elastic component of the suspensions.
+It needs to be noted that the dimensional and morphology features of the CNCs differentiate them from their non-colloidal spherical and other anisotropic nanoparticles suspensions.
+Previous investigations thereon have shown the flow dynamics to be significantly perturbed in terms of both flow patterns and bifurcation kinetics.

+Thus, CNC suspensions constitute a niche case for analysis in TC flow for several reasons: (i) their birefringence patterns can allow for the visualization of flow patterns without the need for the addition of visualization particles, (ii) the nature of the viscoelastic response differs from that of the commonly used polymer solutions used in TC flows, and (iii) the flow induced breaking of liquid crystalline domains flow makeup for a case where beyond a critical Re the suspensions have vanishing elastic liquid crystalline dominated material response, with likely shear-thinning remaining as the dominant factor.